nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 An instruction that is used to perform some feature.

-Find out more in the [understanding TruthTable's CLI section](#understanding-truthtables-cli).
+Find out more in the [Understanding TruthTable's CLI section](#understanding-truthtables-cli).

 ### Parameter